 The Mark IV-B antennas in Hawaii, Honduras, Guam, and Kuwait are being provided by the Air Force with signed letters of commitment in place.
 The Australian Bureau of Meteorology (BoM) is providing an antenna in Darwin for which the Implementing Agreement (IA) was finalized March 29, 2016.
 The Brazil National Institute of Space Research (INPE) and NOAA concluded an arrangement on June 30, 2015 for the installation of an antenna at INPE's expense at their facility in Cuiaba.
 NSPO provides antennas in Taiwan as part of the FORMOSAT-7/COSMIC-2 mission.
 NOAA concluded a Program Implementation Plan with the Norwegian Space Centre for antenna services from a site on Mauritius Island and awarded a contract to Atlas Space Operations, Inc. for antenna services from a site in Ghana.
+The Ghana and Mauritius Island ground sites now provide backup commanding capability.

 The data collected by FORMOSAT-7/COSMIC-2 will be downlinked to the tracking stations and then transferred to the U.S. Data Processing Center (USDPC) at UCAR as well as to the Taiwan Data Processing Center (TDPC).
 The TDPC is the mirror site of the USDPC to serve the users in Taiwan.
-The USDPC Readiness Review (RR) #2 was completed in May 2016 and RR #3 was completed in October 2016.
 Several "Day In The Life" (DITL) tests have been completed to demonstrate readiness of the various components of the ground system.
 These DITL tests have successfully verified the data transmission from the ground antenna sites through the USDPC to the end users at NOAA/NWS.